veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Advanced Security Features/certificate-authentication.md

 sudo security add-trusted-cert -d -k /Library/Keychains/System.keychain anka-ca-crt.pem
 ```

-## Configuring TLS for Controller & Registry
+## 2. Configuring TLS for Controller & Registry

-> The **Controller certificate** is not part of the authentication process and doesn't need to be derived from the CA you just generated.
-This means that you can use certificates supplied by your organization or a 3rd party.
+> The **Controller TLS certificate** ("`server`" cert options) is not part of the authentication process and doesn't need to be derived from the CA you just generated.
+This means that you can use certificates supplied by your organization or a 3rd party for TLS/HTTPS.

 > For this guide, we're running the Controller & Registry locally, so we use 127.0.0.1.
 Update this depending on where you have things hosted.